18F/18f.gsa.gov/_posts/2016-06-24-5-lessons-in-object-oriented-design-from-sandi-metz.md

 place to fall into the gentle rhythm of make a change, run the tests, make a change, run the tests.

-## 5. Write the best code possible and be completely unattached to it and willing to delete it tomorrow.
+## 5. Write the best code possible today and be completely unattached to it and willing to delete it tomorrow

 Fact: developers spend far more time changing code existing code than they do writing new code.
 While we spend a lot of time thinking about